Mental Fitness Toolkit - The Ultimate Guide to Nutrition and Mental Health

 Neuroscientist Mark Mattson says, “The good news is that we now know that several types of fats are beneficial for general health and brain health.”
 This includes extra virgin olive oil, fish oil (either as a supplement or from fish such as salmon or sardines).
 It also includes walnuts, avocados and a variety of plants and seeds including flaxseeds.
 “Based on our current understanding of fats and brain health, it would seem prudent to use olive oil for cooking, eat the plants that have omega-3 fats, and replace red meat with more fish,” Mattson concludes.

 Uma Naidoo, author of the fascinating book Your Brain on Food offers a helpful acronym for how to eat well for mental health.
-She says we should eat B.R.A.I.N F.O.O.D.S
+She says we should eat B.R.A.I.N F.O.O.D.S.

 This stands for: